kietbui/venus_titan_guidance/docs/_static/src/relay_switch/item131_Fibaro_FGS_223_Dual_Relay.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
 Control your Fibaro Dual Relay and other connected devices with the Zinno app available on iOS&Android
 	#.
 With PhD, you could automatically turn Fibaro Dual Relay on or off in many scenarios, such as door opens/closes, motion detects, and much more
 	#.
-Also, you can automate the Fibaro Dual Relay Relay with PhD Scence routes, like Good Morning, Goodnight...
+Also, you can automate the Fibaro Dual Relay with PhD Scence routes, like Good Morning, Goodnight...
 	#.
 Control Fibaro Dual Relay with voice commands using PhD and the Google Assistant or Amazon Alexa

 Add Fibaro Dual Relay to PhD's network